dexter939/EvoAcs/replit.md

 # Sistema ACS (Auto Configuration Server)

 ## Overview
 The ACS (Auto Configuration Server) project is a carrier-grade system built with Laravel 11, designed to manage over 100,000 CPE (Customer Premises Equipment) devices.
-It supports a comprehensive suite of protocols including TR-069 (CWMP), TR-369 (USP), TR-104 (VoIP), TR-140 (Storage), TR-143 (Diagnostics), TR-111 (Device Modeling), TR-64 (LAN-Side Configuration), TR-181 (IoT Extension), TR-196 (Femtocell), and TR-135 (STB/IPTV).
+It supports a comprehensive suite of protocols including TR-069 (CWMP), TR-369 (USP), TR-104, TR-140, TR-143, TR-111, TR-64, TR-181, TR-196, and TR-135.
 Its core functionalities include device auto-registration, zero-touch provisioning, firmware management, and advanced remote diagnostics.
 The business vision is to deliver a highly scalable and performant solution for large-scale device management in telecommunication environments.
+This includes AI-powered configuration and diagnostic troubleshooting capabilities.

 ## User Preferences
 I prefer clear and concise explanations.
 When making changes, prioritize core functionalities and ensure backward compatibility.
 I prefer an iterative development approach, focusing on delivering functional components incrementally.
 Please ask for confirmation before implementing significant architectural changes or altering existing API contracts.
 Ensure all new features have comprehensive test coverage.
 I want the agent to use proper markdown formatting in all its responses.